Christian Frei: Film career

 Frei studied television at the Department of Journalism and Communications of the University of Fribourg.

+1980s

 In 1981 he directed his first documentary short film, Die Stellvertreterin.
 After co-directing Fortfahren with Ivo Kummer in 1984, he became an independent filmmaker and producer.
 He made another short film, Der Radwechsel.

+1990s

 Then he moved on to feature-length documentaries with Ricardo, Miriam y Fidel (1997).
 The documentary was described as being "surprisingly revealing" by the Chicago Tribune, who went on to say that the "pain and disillusionment on both sides are in plain view".
-It portrays the rift between Miriam Martinez, who wants to leave Cuba for the USA, and her father Ricardo Martinez - one of the founders of Fidel Castro's "Radio Rebelde".
+It portrays the rift between Miriam Martinez, who wants to leave Cuba for the US, and her father Ricardo Martinez - one of the founders of Fidel Castro's "Radio Rebelde".
 The Chicago Tribune goes on to say that the film "is equally sympathetic to Ricardo's revolutionary hopes and Miriam's hopelessness -- an amazing feat in a Cuban film."

+2000s

-War Photographer (2001) marks a turning point in his career as director in 2001: Due to the Academy Award nomination for Best Documentary and numerous prizes worldwide he had the international break through.
+War Photographer (2001) received an Academy Award nomination for Best Documentary and numerous prizes worldwide.
 For this feature-length documentary, Frei spent two years accompanying war photographer James Nachtwey to different war zones around the world.
 The film shows his protagonist to be a shy and reserved man, far from the hothead image associated with his profession.
 Frei intelligently plays with the role of the spectator, confronting him with the ambivalence of war photography and the role of the media.
-The documentary appeals to the spectators’ sense for compassion and thematically approaches the theme of war itself.
-Still popular with audiences and critics today, the film has become a classic.
+The documentary appeals to the spectators' sense for compassion and thematically approaches the theme of war itself.

-With The Giant Buddhas (2005), Frei once again deals with a subject of strong political and global interest: The film revolves around the destruction of the two giant Buddhas of Bamiyan in Afghanistan’s remote Bamiyan Valley.
+With The Giant Buddhas (2005), Frei once again deals with a subject of strong political and global interest: The film revolves around the destruction of the two giant Buddhas of Bamiyan in Afghanistan's remote Bamiyan Valley.
 It is an essay "on faith and fanaticism, tolerance and terrorism, identity and ignorance, the ephemeral and our feeble attempts to preserve it".
 The film turned out to be a documentary that filled a necessary gap of knowledge far from the everyday media war reportage.

-At the Sundance Film Festival in 2010 Frei won the “World Cinema Directing Award” for his film Space Tourists (2009).
+At the Sundance Film Festival in 2010 Frei won the "World Cinema Directing Award" for his film Space Tourists (2009).
 The documentary juxtaposes the journeys of the extremely rich tourists traveling with the astronauts into space with the poor Kazakh metal collectors risking their lives in search for rocket waste fallen down into the planes once the space shuttle has left.
 As a result, the film turns out to be a humorous and poetic declaration of love for planet earth.
-Critics acclaimed this film for its breathtaking imagery and richness of insights, having strengthened Frei’s reputation as one of today’s most original and innovative directors.
+Critics acclaimed this film for its breathtaking imagery and richness of insights.